DiLi-Lab/PoTeC/preprocessing_scripts/PREPROCESSING_SCRIPTS.md

 Used to create the file `roi_to_word.tsv`.
 This code creates a file containing the mapping of the character-based rois to the word-based word_index_in_text.

+### `asc_to_tsv.py`
+This script was used to parse the .asc files into .tsv files.

+### `split_fixation_report.py`
+This script splits the original fixation report into one file per text and reader.
+The files are stored in the folder `eyetracking_data/fixations_uncorrected`.

+### `correct_fixations.py`
+This is the script that has been used to manually correct the fixations.
+It allows to go through all fixation files and visualizes them.
+For each fixation the user can decide whether it is correct or not.
+If not, the user can correct the fixation and move it up or down and update the respective area of interest.

 ## Additional  files
 ### `word_limits.json` & `sent_limits.json`